casey/just/README.md

 #### Requiring Confirmation for Recipes

 `just` normally executes all recipes unless there is an error.
-The `[confirm]` attribute<sup>1.17.0</sup> allows recipes require confirmation in the terminal prior to running.
+The `[confirm]` attribute<sup>1.17.0</sup> allows recipes to require confirmation in the terminal prior to running.
 This can be overridden by passing `--yes` to `just`, which will automatically confirm any recipes marked by this attribute.